 There is a major event coming up in our community, is there anyone I can contact to discuss public toilet provision for the day?

 Please contact Neighbourhoods Services to discuss, for example we can make sure the public toilets in your community are ready to accommodate more people than usual.

 What if I cannot afford to use the toilets?

 There are publicly accessible buildings with toilets within communities which you are not required to pay for and could be used.

 Is there a fear that people will buy RADAR keys to avoid payment?

-Anyone seeking to receive a RADAR key should contact Scottish Borders Council’s Customer Services or visit Disability Rights UK website www.disabilityrightsuk.org.
+Anyone seeking to receive a RADAR key should contact our Customer Services team or visit the Disability Rights UK website.